Italian submarine Aradam: Construction and career

 In February 1942, she patrolled off Algeria, detecting the noises of enemy ships (on February 10), but was unable to locate the convoy.

 In March 1942, she patrolled off Cape Bougaroun.

 On April 6, 1942, at 03:12 Aradam (under command of captain Oscar Gran), sailing east of Kélibia, sighted a large ship, later identified as HMS Havock, navigating westward in the direction of Cape Bon, and launched a torpedo at 03:17 from about 500 meters in the position 36°47′N 11°05′E.

 The seriously damaged destroyer, tried to go towards the coast, but a detonation of her ammunition depot broke her in two, while Aradam observed the events.

 According to other sources, HMS Havock stopped at 4:15 in the position 36°48′N 11°08′E, perhaps to avoid the torpedo and was not hit, but was demolished by her crew once they realized the destroyer had run aground and could not be dislodged.
 According to a third version, Aradam torpedoed and destroyed HMS Havock's wreck.

 In May 1942 she operated north of Cape Blanc.

 In mid-June 1942 Aradam was sent together with four other submarines, including Ascianghi and Dessiè to patrol off Cape Blanc and later between Malta, Pantelleria and Lampedusa in an attempt to intercept British convoy as part of the Operation "Harpoon".
 However, the submarine did not sight any enemy ships.

 On November 8, 1942 Operation Torch was launched: more than 500 British and American vessels escorted by 350 warships began landing 107,000 troops on the coasts of Algeria and Morocco, thus opening the second front in North Africa.
 Together with many other Italian and German submarines Aradam was immediately dispatched to the southern Mediterranean.
 On November 16, 1942 Aradam (under command of Carlo Forni) at night entered the Bay of Bona and found a convoy of three transport with three escorts.
 She fired two torpedoes, but missed.
 Then at 5:06 she launched two more torpedoes but missed again.
 Aradam then shelled the ships with her deck gun hitting and slightly damaging one of the transports before diving to evade the escorts.

 From December 1942 through February 1943 she went on several missions patrolling off Cyrenaica.

 In March 1943 Aradam patrolled in the Gulf of Sirte.

 In May 1943, she patrolled west of Sardinia.

 On April 10, 1943, she was at La Maddalena when the base was bombed by 84 US B 24 Liberator aircraft who sunk smaller boats and heavy cruiser Trieste, but Aradam was not hit but had two crew members wounded.

 After Italy signed Armistice of Cassibile surrendering to Allies the submarine was undergoing maintenance in Genoa.
-Aradam was also being converted to a SLC boat.
+Aradam was also being converted to an SLC boat.
 Since she could not leave, her crew scuttled her to avoid capture.

 Aradam was refloated by the Germans but repairs were never finished.
 On September 4, 1944, she was hit by bombs and sank in the port of Genoa during an Allied air attack.